 There are a number of advantages of neutron macromolecular crystallography (NMC) for structural biology (Blakeley et al., 2008).
-The positions of hydrogen atoms can be located even at resolutions of around 2 Å. Thus, NMC is complementary to ultrahigh resolution X-ray macromolecular crystallography (XMC).
-The protonation and ionization states of atoms can be determined, thus yielding atomic charges and pK_as .
-Insights can be gained into hydrogen-bonding pattern because NMC allows one to determine the orientation of hydroxyl and amide groups (Hanson et al., 2004).
+The positions of hydrogen atoms can be located even at resolutions of ~ 2 Å. Thus, NMC is complementary to ultrahigh resolution Xray macromolecular crystallography (XMC; Afonine et al., 2010; Fenn et al., 2011).
+The protonation and ionization states of atoms can be determined, thus yielding atomic charges and pK{as} (Leal et al., 2010; Casadei et al., 2014).
+Insights can be gained into hydrogenbonding patterns because NMC allows one to determine the orientation of hydroxyl and amide groups (Hanson et al., 2004).
 Similarly, the conformations of methyl groups and side chains can be established in neutron density maps, thus providing details on packing arrangements.
-Because it is possible to observe hydrogen atoms in neutron structures, the orientations of water molecules can be determined, effectively revealing donor and acceptor patterns in water networks.
+Because it is possible to observe hydrogen atoms in neutron structures, the orientations of water molecules can be determined, effectively revealing donor and acceptor patterns in water networks (Arai et al., 2005; Chatake et al., 2005).
 This will contribute to a better understanding of the role of water molecules at active sites and the effects on conformation and stability of solvation shells.
-Further advantages of NMC concern the monitoring of hydrogen/deuterium (H/D) exchange, permitting insight into solvent accessibility, dynamics, and folding
+Further advantages of NMC concern the monitoring of hydrogen/deuterium (H/D) exchange, permitting insight into solvent accessibility, dynamics, and folding patterns.
+Finally, NMC allows one to discriminate between metals at active sites due to unique neutron scattering cross-sections, i.e., Mn(25) = -3.6 fm, Fe(26) = 9.5 fm, and Zn(30) =5.6 fm.